Helm Crag – a distinctive summit with superb views of Grasmere and the surrounding area

 The views here are simply incredible and it’s worth stopping here a while to enjoy them.
 After your done admiring this amazing place, simply head back the way you came and you’ll have had a done one of the Lake Districts best walks in under 1.5 hours. |

-Longer Helm Crag walks
+Longer Helm Crag walk IDEAS:

 Helm Crag, Gibson Knott & Grasmere Common, map route: